Your gut is a magical place. Seriously.

 Collagen can help to regulate stomach acid.

-Collagen has been found to regulate the secretion of gastric juices by ensuring enough acid for proper digestion.
-Collagen proteins can also prevent an excess of gastric juices, which can lead to heartburn, stomach ulcers, and other painful digestive problems caused from an overly acidic environment.
+Collagen has been found to help regulate the secretion of gastric juices by ensuring enough acid for proper digestion.
+Collagen proteins can also assist with preventing an excess of gastric juices, which can lead to heartburn, stomach ulcers, and other painful digestive problems caused from an overly acidic environment.

 Collagen can help heal stomach ulcers